oliverschwendener/ueli/README.md

 ### Use web search engines

-* Type `g?<your-search>` to search something with Google's web search engine
+* Type `g?yourSearchTerm` to search something with Google's web search engine
-* You can set up your web search engines with `ezr:config`
+* You can set up custom web search engines with `ezr:config`

 ### Execute command line tools